ofiwg/libfabric/man/fi_av.3.md

 size of the buffer needed to store the address.
 This size may be larger than the input len.
 If the provided buffer is too small, the results will be truncated.  fi_av_straddr returns a pointer to buf.

+## fi_av_insert_auth_key

+This function associates authorization keys with an address vector.
+This requires the domain to be opened with `FI_AV_AUTH_KEY`. `FI_AV_AUTH_KEY` enables endpoints and memory regions to be associated with authorization keys from the address vector.
+This behavior enables a single endpoint or memory region to be associated with multiple authorization keys.

+When endpoints or memory regions are enabled, they are configured with address vector authorization keys at that point in time.
+Later authorization key insertions will not propagate to already enabled endpoints and memory regions.

+The `auth_key` and `auth_key_size` parameters are used to input the authorization key into the address vector.
+The structure of the authorization key is provider specific.

+The output of `fi_av_insert_auth_key` is an authorization key fi_addr_t handle representing all endpoint addresses against this specific authorization key.
+For all operations, including address vector, memory registration, and data transfers, which may accept an authorization key fi_addr_t as input, the FI_AUTH_KEY flag must be specified.
+Otherwise, the fi_addr_t will be treated as an fi_addr_t returned from the `fi_av_insert` and related functions.

+For endpoints enabled with FI_DIRECTED_RECV, authorization key fi_addr_t's can be used to restrict incoming messages to only endpoint addresses within the authorization key.
+This will require passing in the FI_AUTH_KEY flag to `fi_recvmsg` and `fi_trecvmsg`.

+For domains enabled with FI_DIRECTED_RECV, authorization key fi_addr_t's can be used to restrict memory region access to only endpoint addresses within the authorization key.
+This will require passing in the FI_AUTH_KEY flag to `fi_mr_regattr`.

+These authorization key fi_addr_t's can later be used an input for endpoint address insertion functions to generate an fi_addr_t for a specific endpoint address and authorization key.
+This will require passing in the FI_AUTH_KEY flag to `fi_av_insert` and related functions.

+Flags are reserved for future use and must be 0.

+## fi_av_lookup_auth_key

+This functions returns the authorization key associated with a fi_addr_t.
+Acceptable fi_addr_t's input are the output of `fi_av_insert_auth_key` and AV address insertion functions.
+The returned authorization key is in a provider specific format.
+On input, the auth_key_size parameter should indicate the size of the auth_key buffer.
+If the actual authorization key is larger than what can fit into the buffer, it will be truncated.
+On output, auth_key_size is set to the size of the buffer needed to store the authorization key, which may be larger than the input value.

 # NOTES